Planning a Learning Episode

 Learning Episode Structure #3

 This structure also works best if there is variation in the procedure at the heart of the Learning Episode.
-However, in this case, you may choose to do less consolidation practice for each variation because that consolidation practice takes place during the We Do, with the teacher asking students a series of questions to answer on their mini-whiteboards instead of just one.
+However, in this case, you may choose to do less Consolidation practice for each variation because that practice takes place during the We Do, with the teacher asking students a series of questions to answer on their mini-whiteboards instead of just one.
 The Consolidation phase then becomes a more extended period of independent practice where students can consolidate each variation, with the added challenge of switching between each one.

 I prefer Structure #3 to Structure #2 for these reasons:

-- Through a series of We Dos, I can get real-time data as to the understanding of the students, allowing me to respond accordingly.
+1. Through a series of We Dos, I can get real-time data as to the understanding of the students, allowing me to respond accordingly.

-- The Consolidation work that follows can be a mixture of all the ideas covered in the Atomisation-I Do-We Do blocks, thus allowing students to method-select at their own pace.
+3. The Consolidation work that follows can be a mixture of all the ideas covered in the Atomisation-I Do-We Do blocks, thus allowing students to method-select at their own pace.

-The challenge with Structure #3 is that when a class has a wide range of achievement levels, and thus, students take a wide range of time to answer each We Do.
+The challenge with Structure #3 is that when a class has a wide range of achievement levels, students may take a wide range of time to answer each We Do.
 This can result in some students becoming frustrated and wanting to move on, and other students feeling rushed and not having time to reflect on their mistakes.
+In this case, you might prefer Structure #2, with a shorter We Do, so students can move on to Consolidation and work at their own pace.

-That is why the choice of Learning Episode structure will be based on both the topic and our knowledge of our students.
+That is why the choice of Learning Episode structure will be based on the topic and our knowledge of our students.

 Moving between structures based on data